 - Complete the module descriptor template.
 For current modules, request the current version of the module descriptor from Academic Services and use track changes to clearly identify the proposed changes alongside the existing information.

-- Complete a revised assessment map and programme intended learning outcomes map as appropriate.
-(Please note the assessment map should include all modules within the programme, and not just the module(s) being modified.
+- Complete an assessment map and programme intended learning outcomes map as appropriate.
+(Please note the assessment map should include all modules within the programme, and not just the module(s) being modified.)

-Stage 2 Consult with Students, External Examiner(s) and Professional, Statutory and Regulatory Body (PSRB)
+Consult with Professional, Strategy and Regulatory Bodies (PSRB)

-- Send the Modification Proposal and Approval template, (with Section One and Two completed), module descriptor, ILO and assessment maps to internal stakeholders for their consideration, prior to the internal stakeholder meeting.
+- Send the Modification Proposal and Approval template (with Section one and two completed), the module descriptor, ILO and assessment maps to Academic Services (email@example.com) who will forward it to internal stakeholders for their consideration, prior to the annual internal stakeholder meeting.
+The deadline for all modification proposals to be sent to Academic Services is 31 October.

-Stage 4 Prepare for final School Board sign off
+Stage 4 - Prepare for School Board approval

-- The proposer will complete Section Three of the Modification Proposal and Approval template to confirm that consultation has taken place and how this has informed the proposal.
+- Complete Sections Three and Four of the Modification Proposal and Approval template to confirm that consultation has taken place and how this has informed the proposal.

-- The final version of the module descriptor, Modification Proposal and Approval template, internal stakeholder proformas, and student and external examiner consultation templates will be submitted to School Board.
+- The final version of the module descriptor, the complete Modification Proposal and Approval template, the assessment map, the ILO map, the signed internal stakeholder proformas, and the student and External Examiner consultation templates must be submitted to School Board.

-- The modification and final version of the module descriptor is approved at School Board and also by the Programme Approval and Review sub-committee if needed (Academic Services can advise).
+- The modification proposal and the final version of the module descriptor are approved at School Board.
+If necessary, the modification proposal and documentation will also be submitted the Programme Approval and Review sub-committee (Academic Services will advise if this is required).

-- Section Five of the Modification Proposal and Approval template is completed.
+- Once all approvals have been received, Section five of the Modification Proposal and Approval template is completed and the proposer notifies Academic Services.

 Suspension and discontinuation